Understand your Power Costs

 Through 2028, OPALCO is contracted to buy ~99% of our energy is generated by the BPA.
 BPA has forecast 5-7% increases in the cost of power each year through 2028.
 BPA holds a rate case every two years to determine the cost of power.
 Why are BPA costs rising?

-Consumers have two components in their OPALCO power bills: facilities charge (fixed costs) and energy charge (usage measured in kWh).
-The 2018 rates collect about 30% of the cost to deliver power (fixed costs) in the facilities charge and depends on energy usage to collect almost 70% of those costs.
+Consumers have two components in their OPALCO power bills: service access / facilities charge (fixed costs) and energy charge (usage measured in kWh).
+The 2018 rates collect about 30% of the cost to deliver power (fixed costs) in the service access charge and depends on energy usage to collect almost 70% of those costs.
 In this current rate structure, weather is a major factor: with warmer temperatures, usage goes down and OPALCO doesn’t collect enough revenue to cover costs.

 Many OPALCO members struggle to pay their power bills.
 The Co-op is committed to keeping rates as affordable as possible and has two programs for those who need help paying their bills.
 Project PAL is a once-per-year grant during the heating season and Energy Assist is a monthly bill credit ($25 – $55/month) for qualified households.

 OPALCO’s Board of Directors set the rates each year during budget review.
 Every 2-3 years, OPALCO conducts a Cost of Service study to ensure that all consumers are paying their fair share; that no rate payer class (residential, commercial, seasonal, interconnected renewables) subsidizes the cost to deliver power to others.
 OPALCO members are welcome to attend board meetings and can review board materials online.
 In 2022, the OPALCO board is beginning to explore new rate option to prepare us for the decarbonized energy future.